mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report2-Chapters5-7.md

 After calming ourselves, the next purpose of meditation is rest.
 Rest is required for growth and healing.
 Meditation should not feel hard, let the body sink into it and relax.
 If there is a struggle, let it go.

-If I've learned anything about meditating it's that medition
+If I've learned anything about meditating it's that meditation is about letting go.
+Oddly, it's letting go of control to be more into control.
+Letting go of resistance to be more resistive to.
+If I can identi

 // Chapter 7